My name is Otto Kokstein, and I am a student in the Czech Republic with the goal of studying nuclear engineering in the future.

 Contact

-Feel free to contact me on Discord:
+Feel free to contact me on my email address:

 (Pro českou verzi textu viz článek Česká lokalizace modu Enderal.)